Good equine health care is part of the equation for racetrack success.

 Caution: Safety of Gastrogard in pregnant or lactating mares has not been determined.

-Ulcergard can be used in horses that weigh at least 600 pounds.
-Safety in pregnant mares has not been determined.
+Ulcergard can be used in horses that weigh at least 600 pounds. for more information click here: http://www.canadianpharmacy365.net/.